mayngo-net/mayngo-net.github.io/writers-compass.markdown

 ### Who am I

 I’ve written and published short stories, audio dramas, an academic book as well as essays and book reviews.
-For more info please visit my websites: mayngo.net and praguewritersworkshop.cz
+For more info please visit my websites: [mayngo.net](mayngo.net),and [Prague Writers Workshop](https://praguewritersworkshop.substack.cz)

 I’ve also worked for years as a teacher of English and completed a PhD in anthropology.
 My experience in the educational sector has helped me understand that at the heart of learning is the teacher/student or coaching/client relationship.